lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 ## **Optimize experience breadth-to-depth ratio**

 I feel strongly that working on three different teams at Twitter helped me gain the most experience.
-I stayed on each team for roughly 3 years, having made significant impact on each before moving onto another team.
+I stayed on each team for roughly 1 year, having made significant impact on each before moving onto another team.

 My first team was the Observability team which was responsible for building a Mixpanel for internal use.
 I was specifically hired to work on the front-end side of things so I had full autonomy over the UI and UX of these dashboards.
 I myself wasn't a hardcore user of this tool, so I talked a lot with other engineers and was able to hone my skills of listening to their issues or feature requests and figuring out what was feasible.
-I learned Ruby on Rails and backbone.js, my first two frameworks ever.
+I learned Ruby on Rails and backbone.js, my first two frameworks ever, and I also had the experience of training my first ever intern.

 To be honest, I would have probably stayed on that team if it weren't for my manager and another team that was looking to "borrow" an engineer for some high priority growth initiatives.
 My manager volunteered me and I was excited to work on a public-facing project for once.
 Little did I know there was a breakdown in communication and the receiving team, hearing that I was coming from "Platform Engineering", assumed that I was a backend and Scala wiz.

 I ended up learning Scala on the job.
-It certainly wasn't easy going from Javascript to a strongly-typed language but a few late nights and with the help of some very patient engineers, I was able to help ship a couple of high impact features including being the sole backend engineer supporting the World Cup new user experience efforts.
+It wasn't easy going from Javascript to a strongly-typed language but a few late nights and with the help of some very patient engineers, I was able to help ship a couple of high impact features including being the sole backend engineer supporting the World Cup new user experience efforts.

 A few months later I decided it was time to switch teams again.
 I ended up going to an infrastructure-level team working on messaging (SMS, push notifications and email) efforts.
 I would continue writing Scala under the mentorship of some of the most seasoned engineers at Twitter at the time and I ended up rewriting the entire infrastructure that interpreted text messages from scratch.